 Michael Gould

-Michael Gould is a gay Jewish Canadian New Zealand writer who, in 2021, was awarded with a mentorship by the New Zealand Society of Authors, which he completed with David Eggleton.
-His poetry has appeared in publications, both popular and academic, in Aotearoa New Zealand, Australia, the UK and USA.
-He is currently seeking a publisher for his first collection. m.gould@xtra.co.nz
+Michael Gould is a Jewish Canadian New Zealand writer who, in 2021, was awarded with a mentorship by the New Zealand Society of Authors, which he completed with David Eggleton.
+His poetry has appeared in publications, both popular and academic, in Aotearoa New Zealand, Australia, the UK and the USA.
+A collection ("Perverse Verse") will be released in late summer 2026.

 Genre: